The Gallbladder crisis That Changed Everything

 When the Gallbladder Spoke: A Story of Warning, Wake-Up, and Wonder

-She cooked healthy, keto dinners every night, full of intention.
+I cooked healthy, keto dinners every night, full of intention.
 However, he arrived home from work with treats purchased from the vending machines upstairs in the Grand Saloon, like cookies, ice cream, and snacks.
-Sometimes she wondered if he was even human.
+Sometimes I wondered if he was even human.
 He looked happy.
 Out of shape, yes, but happy with sugar.
 He was in love with it, fully committed.
 And sugar?
 It loved him back.

 The Midnight Knock